lwade/euca-wiki/Debugging-Eucalyptus-C-language-components.md

 ## Using client binaries

 CC and NC can be queried using `CCclient_full` and `NCclient` programs, respectively.
 These programs, located in source directories of the respective component, allow command-line invocation of API functions of the component.
+Thus, `CCclient_full` impersonates CLC and `NCclient` impersonates a CC.
 Before invoking the programs, dynamic library search path must be set to include several Axis2 libraries:

 *         libneethi.so.0
 *         libmod_rampart.so.0